 To test the efficiency of the radio’s dynamo hand crank, we drained the lithium-ion battery, covered the solar charger and spun the crank for two minutes at 120 beats per minutes, which is the manufacturer-recommended crank speed.
 We then played the radio at maximum volume and timed how long it took for the battery to die.

-We tested AM and FM radio reception in three different locations near our office in Ogden, Utah.
+We tested AM and FM radio reception in three different locations in Ogden, Utah.
 This RunningSnail model picked up all the major AM and FM stations available in our radio market, although some of them were a bit fuzzy compared to the best radios we tested.
-The backcountry reception tests were conducted at two different locations in the Wasatch National Forrest that don’t have cellular service.
+The backcountry reception tests were conducted at two different locations in the Wasatch National Forest that don’t have cellular service.
 We tuned the RunningSnail to receive weather alerts in these two remote locations.